Italian Lamb Recipes

 Although there is no standard Easter menu, lamb is usually the meat of choice on an Italian table at Easter.
 The lamb may be slow-cooked, stewed, sauteed, or

 roasted with herbs and spring vegetables.

 An important thing to note about larger cuts of lamb is that they are covered by a papery white membrane called the fell, which should be remove if your butcher hasn't

 already done so.
 To remove the fell from a piece of lamb, find a place where the layer of fell and fat will come free.
-Slip a knife under it and pull the fell up at this point, cutting it away with the blade and being careful to keep the blade to the side of the fell rather than the meat.
+Slip the tip of a knife under it and pull the fell up at this point, cutting it away with the blade and being careful to keep the blade to the side of the fell rather than the meat.
 Once you have removed the fell you can trim away any additional fat that you want; keep in mind that a little fat will help keep the meat moist as it cooks.

 Basil Stuffed Lamb Roast

 (Serves 10 to 12)